 I have a programming background, so learning R was relatively easy.
 The way the data frame object allows the manipulation of data is powerful.
 R has a functional feel even though R supports mutations.
 R is supposed to be more difficult than Python but learning the language felt natural because R builds data in a way that reminds me of Scala.
 In Scala, to avoid mutations, you just combine data together to create new data.
 That’s how R feels to me.

-Although R is losing market share in the data science arena, R is still hugely popular in the commercial and educational markets.
+Although R is losing market share relative to Python in the data science arena, I think R is still growing.

 I think the real challenges are for Tableau and SAS both of which face challenges from Microsoft (Power BI) and open source software like R and Python.